pdfernhout/Twirlip15/README.md

 # Twirlip15 Information Organizer

-Twirlip15 supports browsing and editing files on your local host -- like a simpler version of NextCloud.
-Another app is a step towards a personal knowledge management tool.
-Ideally more apps will be added over time -- including perhaps apps ported from Twirlip7.
+Twirlip15 supports browsing and editing files on your local host with various apps -- like a simpler version of NextCloud.
+It supports personal knowledge management.

 Twirlip15 uses Node.js+Express for the server and Mithril+Tachyons for the UI.